Budukh language

 Budukh is a severely endangered language, and classified as such by UNESCO's Atlas of the World's Languages in Danger.

+Orthography

+There are two orthographies for Budukh, and it is beginning to be introduced into schools.
+The orthography takes the following form:

+The Buduq Picture Dictionary by Adigözəl Hacıyev, published in 2017, uses a slightly different orthography:

+The Budud dili school manual by Adigözəl Hacıyev, published in 2025, uses another revision.

 Grammar

 Gender and agreement

 Authier (2010) reports that Budugh has six 'gender-number' classes: